 Americans eat A LOT of sugar, to put it mildly.

-Sugar and sugar-filled processed foods not only fuels gut bacteria imbalances (aka “dysbiosis”), it also alters many other aspects of our inner gut environment.
-Removing the fuel that feeds the fire of IBS is the first important step.
+Sugar and sugar-filled processed foods not only fuel gut bacteria imbalances (aka “dysbiosis”), but they also alter many other aspects of our inner gut environment.

 Many people are amazed at the benefits they experience when they start to cut down on their grain consumption.